brpeterman/forza-trackir-wrapper/README.md

 ## Requirements

-* [ScpServer](https://github.com/nefarius/ScpToolkit) - You only need the SCP driver.
-There's no need to get all the PS3/PS4 stuff.
+* ScpServer - Grab the one packaged with [XOutput](https://github.com/Stents-/XOutput).

 ## Setup